 Family members and friends for example are perhaps the biggest source of misinformation.
 The advice may very well be coming from a genuinely concerned place, they are your loved ones after all and they do care for you, but you need to ask yourself do they really know what the hell they are talking about?
 With all due respect to your loved ones, ask yourself:

-Are they in any way an expert authority on crime, travel safety or self defence?
+- Are they in any way an expert on crime and policing, security, travel safety, personal or private security or self defence?

-When they travel do they travel independently the same way you will be doing?
+- When they travel do they travel independently through the entire country using local means?

 If you can answer yes to all of these, then fair enough you should listen to what they are saying and take their advice.
 If however:

-Are basing opinion solely on biased and often seditious news reports.
+- Are basing opinion solely on biased and seditious news reports.

 All of it, is the short answer.
-Just put it through that filter of common sense I know you all have.
+Just put it in perspective and put it through that filter of common sense I know you all have.

 When searching for general safety advice, you want to be looking to the people who actually know what they are talking about.
 Ask experts who know and understand the intricacies of self defence, crime or personal safety, ask travel bloggers or other backpackers who are in – or have recently just come back from – the destinations you are heading to, ask backpackers who are well travelled and are more than used to seeing the reality of what any given place is like.
 Look at official advisories of not only your own country but others also, and make a logical assessment of the facts they put across.